 \section{Quantum Correlations and Illusion of Superluminal Interaction}

-The discussing the non-locality of entangled states quantum correlations for observers Alice and Bob, we may notice the following.
-The emerging illusion of transfer from $A$ to $B$, or interaction of entangled quantum objects in $ A$ and $B$ follows from experimentally observed correlation of their states.
-So it would be correct to negate not only faster-than-light interaction or transfer, but the very fact of any interaction or transfer.
-Existence of quantum correlations and non-locality of micro-object quantum states may be describe by non-inertial nature of ZB Reference.
-In other words, existence of quantum non-locality and quantum correlations means an illusion rather than realness of any transfer or faster-than-light interaction of these objects.
+By discussing the nonlocality of entangled-state quantum correlations for observers Alice and Bob, we see: The emerging illusion of transfer from $A$ to $B$, or the interaction of entangled quantum objects in $ A$ and $B$ follows from experimentally observed correlation of their states.
+So, it would be correct to not only negate faster-than-light interaction or transfer, but the very fact of any interaction or transfer.
+The~existence of quantum correlations and the nonlocality of micro-object quantum states may be described by the noninertial nature of a noninertial reference.
+In other words, the existence of quantum nonlocality and quantum correlations means an illusion rather than the realness of any transfer or faster-than-light interaction of these objects.

-Let us perform an imaginary experiment of the classical analog of teleportation of quantum polarization states of bi-photons.
+Let us perform an imaginary experiment of the classical analogue of teleportation of quantum polarization states of biphotons.

-For this purpose, let us consider the classical analog of teleportation of bi-photon polarization states quantum entanglement.
-A classical analog of this situation may be considered on the example of newspapers with news printed, say, in the city $O$ and sent to cities $A$ and $B$.
+For this purpose, let us consider the classical analogue of teleportation of biphoton-polarization-state quantum entanglement.
+A classical analogue of this situation may be considered on the example of newspapers with news printed in city $O$ and sent to cities $A$ and $B$.

-If a reader in the city $A$ reads the news, then coincidence of his/her information with that in $B$ may be described with a non-zero correlation factor.
-This is so because the news information in A and B shall correlate with a non-zero factor.
+If a reader in city $A$ reads the news, then the coincidence of their information with that in $B$ may be described with a nonzero correlation factor.
+This is so because news information in A and B correlates with a nonzero factor.

-Let us emphasize that the complete match of the news information could only occur provided readers $A$ and $B$ read newspapers with the same title and of the same date.
+The complete match of news information could only occur provided that readers $A$ and $B$ read newspapers with the same title and of the same date.

-If the newspapers are different but both of the same date, then the correlation factor will not be unity, but at the same time, it will not be zero.
-To achieve complete match of the news information with the correlation factor unity, the reader $A$ shall advise to the reader $B$ both the title of the newspaper and its date.
+If the newspapers are different but both of the same date, then the correlation factor is not unity, but at the same time, it is not zero.
+To achieve the complete match of news information with correlation-factor unity, reader $A$ advises reader $B$ on both the title and date of the newspaper.

-To provide teleportation of bi-photon quantum states from $A$ to $B$ we may consider a primary photon, which, with the aid of a non-linear crystal (e.g. $BBO$), is split in the point $O$ into two photons with vertical $H$ and horizontal $V$ polarizations.
+To provide teleportation of biphoton quantum states from $A$ to $B$, we may consider a primary photon that, with the aid of a nonlinear crystal (e.g., $BBO$), is split into two photons in point $O$ with vertical $H$ and horizontal $V$ polarizations.
 Photon $B$ may be compared with photon $C$, entangled with photon $D$.
-Therefore, in points $A$ and $D$ measurements of polarizations of the photons shall always coincide.
+Therefore, in points $A$ and $D$, measurements of polarizations of the photons always coincide.